-1. Be polite at all times.
+Be polite at all timesBe polite at all times

 A doorman is paid to be polite, pleasant, and cordial.
 (This could be the most challenging aspect of a doorman’s job.)
 Granted, everyone has a bad day here and there, but even then, a great doorman will smile and say hello to every person who walks in and out of a building.

 This one is obvious, but you’d be surprised how often doors are left unattended, at least in my building.
 I understand that nature calls, but if that happens, at the very least, a doorman should lock the door to the building, or get a porter or someone else to cover.
-And, in this case, residents should own a key to their front door to always have access.
+And, in this case, residents should own a key to their front door always to have access.

-Opening and closing a door all day long probably gets tiresome, but again, a doorman is expected to handle this mundane task.
-Taking a catnap while apartment dwellers struggle with groceries or other packages as they come home from a long workday isn’t exactly part of the job description for concierge.
+Opening and closing a door all day long gets tiresome, but again, a doorman is expected to handle this mundane task.
+Taking a catnap while apartment dwellers struggle with groceries or other packages as they come home from a long workday isn’t exactly part of the job description for a concierge.
 Get off the butt and get to work.

 Remembering several hundred names isn’t easy (I would definitely fail since remembering names isn’t my strong suit, even if I’ve just met you), but knowing who lives in what apartment is very important, which brings me to the next point.

 A doorman should keep track of who’s coming and going, who’s in their apartment, and who’s not.
-(This part of the job requires a good memory but knowing each resident helps too.)
+(This part of the job requires a good memory, but knowing each resident helps too.)

 When I leave town and have a pet-sitter or family staying in my apartment, I give a key and instructions to the doorman on duty.
 I trust that all of my doormen will know who can enter my unit and on which days.
 And since we have day doormen and night doormen, I want to be sure that each one will know what’s going on in my apartment, as they should.

-Help you get a cab.
+Help you get a cabHelp you get a cab

 Cabs in New York can be hard to come by at times, and I’m not sure what it is, but doormen have a knack for flagging them down.

-9. Call when visitors arriveCall when visitors arrive
+Call when visitors arriveCall when visitors arrive

 Although it’s another given, I can’t tell you how many times a delivery person has shown up at my apartment door with hot Thai food in hand, yet I didn’t receive a call from my doorman.
 Yes, I know I called for delivery, but that’s beside the point.
 New York is a big city with its share of crazy criminals, and having a doorman is a luxury that should ensure a higher level of comfort and safety.

-Stay out of personal business.
+Stay out of personal businessStay out of personal business